uncovertruth/Userdive-iOS-SDK/USAGE.md

 # Understanding Userdive iOS SDK operation mode

-SDK has 2 operation modes below:
+SDK has 2 operation modes, which are the following:

 * Developer mode
 * Tracking mode